-Remove the cap then using a syphon, remove the gasoline from tank.
+Remove the cap then using a syphon, remove the fuel from tank.

-WARNING: Gasoline is flammable and explosive under certain conditions.
+WARNING: Fuel is flammable and explosive under certain conditions.
 Always manipulate in a well ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.